glhrmfrts/empros-quake2/README.md

-# Yamagi Quake II
+# Empros Quake II

-Yamagi Quake II is an enhanced client for id Software's Quake II with focus on offline and coop gameplay.
-Both the gameplay and the graphics are unchanged, but many bugs in the last official release were fixed and some nice to have features like widescreen support and a modern OpenGL 3.2 renderer were added.
-Unlike most other Quake II source ports Yamagi Quake II is fully 64-bit clean.
-It works perfectly on modern processors and operating systems.
-Yamagi Quake II runs on nearly all common platforms; including FreeBSD, Linux, NetBSD, OpenBSD, Windows and macOS (experimental).
+Empros Quake II is an enhanced client for id Software's Quake II with focus on offline and coop gameplay.
+It's a fork of Yamagi Quake II with the addition of modern rendering effects for the OpenGL 3 renderer.
+These are subtle effects which do not aim to make Quake II look like a modern AAA game (e.g. no over the top bump-mapping), but instead try to preserve and enhance the original feel of the game.

+Current features include:

+- Render scaling for retro look without changing the window resolution
+- HDR rendering
+- Post-processing effects: bloom, ambient occlusion, motion blur
+- Realtime shadow mapping for dlights (experimental)
+- Qbism's QBSP map format support for extended limits

+Every feature is optional and the renderer was optimized so if you want a vanilla experience you can still have it with pretty good performance for big maps.

-This code is built upon Icculus Quake II, which itself is based on Quake II 3.21.
-Yamagi Quake II is released under the terms of the GPL version 2.
+This code is built upon Yamagi Quake II, which itself is based on Icculus Quake II, which itself is based on Quake II 3.21.
+Empros Quake II is released under the terms of the GPL version 2.
 See the LICENSE file for further information.

 ## Documentation